 70. Degree classification will be determined based on a weighted grade point average of the passing grades achieved in the modules taken in stages 3 and 4 (normally 240 credits in total).
-During the 2019/0 and 2020/1 Academic Years, Degree Classification will be determined based on a weighted grade point average of the passing grades in the 200 best credits achieved in stages 3 and 4 (where this is higher than the normal 240 credit calculation).
-This adjustment will be applied for 2019/20 stage 3 and 4 students until completion of their studies.
+Degree Classification will be determined based on a weighted grade point average of the passing grades in the 200 best credits achieved in stages 3 and 4 (where this is higher than the normal 240 credit calculation).